gaois/terminologue/website/docs/intro.md

 ![An extranet in Terminologue.](/docs/intro15.png)

-## Downloading and uploading

-Last but not least, Terminologue makes it possible for users (who have the appropriate privileges) to download and upload the termbase, either in its entirety or a subset.
-Data can be downloaded and uploaded either in Terminologue’s internal JSON format, or in TBX format.
-The JSON format is intended for transferring data from one Terminologue termbase to another, while the TBX format is for importing from and exporting into third-party software such as other terminology management tools, CAT tools or term extraction tools.

-It is not advisable to use the TBX format for transferring data from one Terminologue termbase to into another because the conversion from Terminologue’s internal format to TBX is not lossless: some details are lost in the conversion.
-For example, TBX does not support inline grammatical annotations, so these are converted to TBX as if they were attached to the whole term.

 ## Conclusion

 This brings us to the end of this introduction.
 Terminologue has a number of other features which we did not cover here and you will surely discover them as you use Terminologue.
 But most importantly, build great termbases!